Collagen and Gelatin: What’s the Difference?

 - Choose gelatin and collagen from grass-fed, pasture-raised animals only

 - Make sure the animals were never given GMO feed, hormones, or antibiotics

 - Avoid options with additives, preservatives, or other unnecessary ingredients

-Because I use both gelatin and collagen on a daily basis to support gut health, beautiful hair, skin, and nails, healthy joints and bones, optimal weight management, and detox support, I wanted to make sure I was using exceptionally high-quality products.
-That’s why I decided to make my own!
+I use both gelatin and collagen on a daily basis.
+They impact gut health; hair, skin, and nails; healthy joints and bones; optimal weight management; and detox support.
+That’s why it’s so important that the products are exceptionally high quality.
+And why I decided to make my own!

 The Myers Way® Gelatin and The Myers Way® Collagen both come from grass-fed cows that are never given antibiotics, hormones, or GMO feed.
 They contain only pure gelatin and collagen, without any added ingredients.

-And when you purchase my gelatin or collagen from my store, you will receive a FREE recipe eBook, so that you can easily experience their amazing health benefits right away!
+And when you purchase my gelatin or collagen from my store, you will receive a FREE recipe eBook.
+You’ll be able to easily experience their amazing health benefits right away!